 The job of the gallbladder is to store and concentrate bile from the liver.
+Bile plays an important role in the digestion and absorption of fat and certain vitamins called fat-soluble vitamins (vitamins A, D, E, and K).
 After a meal, the gallbladder contracts and squirts bile into the small intestine.
-Bile plays an important role in the digestion and absorption of fat.

-According to U.S NIH (National Institutes of Health), we can live a perfectly normal life without a gallbladder.
+According to the US National Institutes of Health, we can live a perfectly normal life without a gallbladder.
 However, the amount of bile available for digestion is reduced after the gallbladder is removed.

 The effects of a gallbladder removal surgery vary from person to person.
 While there is no specific recommended diet after gallbladder removal surgery, there are some practical dietary tips that can help with the healing process, until your body gets used to functioning without the gallbladder.